tudelft3d/val3dity/README.md

 By using the `--buildings` option, the validator will--instead of search for specific 3D primitives--validate each CityGML `Building`, and produce a report per building.
 Every 3D primitive of a building will be validated (be it a `Solid`, `CompositeSolid`, or `MultiSurface`) and included in the report.
-Furthermore, if a building is composed of `BuildingPart`, then the topological relationships between all the parts are analysed to ensure that they do not overlap (technically that the interior of each part does not intersect with the interior of any other part).
+Furthermore, if a building is composed of `BuildingPart`, then these are also validated and the topological relationships between all the parts are analysed to ensure that they do not overlap (technically that the interior of each part does not intersect with the interior of any other part).

 <!-- ## Web application